mutable/container-factory/README.md

   Currently, only node.js is supported, marked by the presence of a `package.json`.

+## License

+  container-factory is distributed under the terms of the ISC license.

 ## Installation

   Make sure you have [Docker](https://docker.io) set up.